On this page you will find answers to frequently asked questions on the following topics:

 What are the questions on the application form?

-You can access the application by filling in the preliminary information form
+You can access the application by filling in the preliminary information form.

 How many Key Flag Symbols have been granted?
 Can I see a list of the products and services it has been awarded to?

-Thousands of marks have been granted so far.
-Around 8,750 companies (December 2024) use the Key Flag Symbol.
-Products and services bearing the symbol:
+- Thousands of marks have been granted so far.
+Around 8,200 companies (August 2025/December 2024) use the Key Flag Symbol.

 For how long has the Key Flag Symbol been granted?